Connecting External Tools to Sagewai

 v

-Starting the Gateway
+Starting the gateway

-# Start the admin backend (includes gateway)
+# Start the admin backend, which includes the gateway

 sagewai admin serve --port 8000

-The gateway is available at http://localhost:8000/v1/.
+The gateway listens at http://localhost:8000/v1/.

 Authentication